WokLibCodeClub/Python-Clock/Step3-Setting-up-the-Analogue-clock/README_trinket.md

 - [trinket.io/python/9459a45b06](https://trinket.io/python/9459a45b06)

-## Making a turtle for the second hand

 We are going to use turtles for the clock hands but first we need a clock background.
-The starter project has a ready-made background included, but when you've created an analogue clock you might try writing code to create your own background.
+The starter project has a ready-made background included, but when you've created a working analogue clock you could try experimenting with writing code to create your own clock background.

-When you are editing this code you might need to widen the graphics window slightly to make sure you can see all of the clock background.
+When you are building up this project you might need to widen the trinket graphics window slightly to make sure you can see all of the clock background.

-The lines of code included in the starter project:
+The lines of code included in the starter project are

 ```python
 s = Screen()